Youth Mentor/Parent Support

 Michelle Taylor, MS Ed

 As a lifelong learner, writer and educator, I am always on a deep dive into the meaning, expression, and the acquisition of knowledge and language, and how to make it accessible and exciting for all students.
+As a mentor and coach, I assist with executive functioning, self-advocacy, and independence.

 I hold a Masters of Science in Education and am a Washington State Certified Teacher.
 I founded Taproot School, a place that celebrates neurodivergence, in 2012.
 While working with struggling youth, I have witnessed science based, one-on-one intervention create new neural pathways in the brain and change students’ lives.